Some facts to update you on the project...

-The developer likes to throw out the lie that they could build 54 houses with the current R1 zoning.
+The developer has tried to mislead the public that they could build 54 houses with the current R1 zoning.
 SOS has researched this.
 They could only get 54 houses on that amount of land if the property was completely flat and open and there were no trees.
 That still wouldn’t leave room for streets, sidewalks, real backyards, hillside slopes or any open space for the existing heritage oak trees.
 Under standard R1